leonor-f/AIprojects/README.md

 ### Usage
 - #### Setup
 The game was developed using Python 3.12, however it can be played in every version of **python3**.
-We also used **Pygame** to display the game.
+We also used **Pygame** to display the game, more specifically `pygame 2.5.2`.
 So it is necessary to install its package to run the application.
 To do that, simply run the command:
 ```
 pip install pygame
 ```